thingsboard/thingsboard.github.io/docs/edge/provision-edge-on-server-pe.md

         title: 'Click on the "+" icon in the top right corner "Add edge".'
     3:
         image: /images/edge/installation-add-edge-item-4-pe.png
         title: 'Input edge name and license key (from Step 1).
-For example, "My New Edge" and "Bsn3L4B089aXXZEiwf2glidK" (beta key).
+For example, "My New Edge" and "Bsn3L4B089aXXZEiwf2glid".
 Additionally, please update cloud endpoint if required - this URL should be accessible by the edge.
 If edge is running in a docker container "localhost" is always <b>wrong</b>.
 It must be IP address of the machine where ThingsBoard <b>PE</b> is running and accessible by the edge container.
+If you are using ThingsBoard <b>Cloud</b> server to evaluate edge please set it as <b>https://thingsboard.cloud</b>.
 Click "Add" to add the edge.'
     4:
         image: /images/edge/installation-add-edge-item-5-pe.png
         title: 'Now your edge should be listed first, since table sort edges using created time by default.'